2024 Taiwanese legislative election

 Legislative elections were held in Taiwan on 13 January 2024 to elect members of the Legislative Yuan.
 The elections were held alongside presidential elections.

 The results saw the ruling Democratic Progressive Party (DPP) lose its majority in the Legislative Yuan that it had held since 2016, losing 11 seats and retaining 51, while the Kuomintang (KMT) became the largest single party with 52 seats, and the Taiwan People's Party (TPP) won eight seats.
 The New Power Party lost all its three seats after failing to win a constituency seat or meet the 5% threshold for at-large representation.
 The election marked the first time under the current electoral system (introduced in 2008) that no party held an absolute majority in the Legislative Yuan, and the first in which the largest party in the legislature won neither the most constituency votes nor the most party votes.
 The term of the Legislative Yuan began on 1 February 2024.

 Electoral system

-Members were elected by parallel voting.
-73 members were elected by first-past-the-post, 6 reserved for indigenous candidates by single non-transferable vote, and 34 by party-list proportional representation.
+The 113 seats of the Legislative Yuan are elected through parallel voting: